Some notable British businesses you might not be familiar with.

 - Ribena - A fruit cordial made from blackcurrants.
 Nearly the entire blackcurrant crop of the UK and in Ireland is bought out to make this drink.
 It is not a small crop either, blackcurrants are very popular in the UK for cordial, juice, or as an ingredient in dessert cookery.
 Available in the regular, highly sugared, variety and a sugar-free "toothkind" variety.
 Ribena has tried breaking into the market for non-blackcurrant cordials, but hasn't had mixed sucess.

 - Unilever - Another Anglo-Dutch affair (with HQs in the City of London and Rotterdam).
-Established in 1930 by the merger of the Dutch Maragarine Unie ("United Margarine"; you don't get three guesses as to what they made) and the British soap manufacturer Lever Brothers for the more efficient importation of palm oil (a key ingredient in both soap and margarine).note From there, it sort of got crazy, and the company now makes everything from Dove soap to Lipton Tea to ice cream (of which it is the world's largest manufacturer; including its "Heartbrand" ice creams—e.g. Wall's in Britain and Good Humor in North America—and yes, you hippies, Ben & Jerry's, too).
+Established in 1930 by the merger of the Dutch Maragarine Unie ("United Margarine"; you don't get three guesses as to what they made) and the British soap manufacturer Lever Brothers for the more efficient importation of palm oil (a key ingredient in both soap and margarine).note From there, it sort of got crazy, and the company now makes everything from Dove soap to Lipton Tea to ice cream (of which it is the world's largest manufacturer; including its "Heartbrand" ice creams—e.g. Wall's in Britain and Good Humor in North America—as well as other brands like Breyer's and yes, you hippies, Ben & Jerry's, too).
 Most importantly for some people in Britain, they make Marmite.

 - Eddie Stobart - One of Britain's premier multimodal haulage firms, founded by the titular Edward "Steady Eddie" Stobart.
 Known across the nation for their iconic dark olive green lorries that have become ubiquitous enough to have gathered entire fan clubs dedicated to spotting them on A roads.